eminfan/RedPill/English/README.md

-# The Human Trophic Theory: The Red Pill of Reality
+# The Red Pill of Reality

 > **⚠️ WARNING: READ THIS FIRST**
 > This project contains highly deconstructive content that may severely impact your worldview.
 There are no placebos here, only scalpels.